Tappara: Home arena

 Tappara used to play their home games in Tampereen jäähalli since it was built in 1965.
 The local rival Ilves used the same arena.
 The arena was the first indoor arena in Finland and it is located in the neighborhood of Hakametsä.
 Originally the capacity was 10,200 spectators, but it has declined in various renovations over the years.
 In its current form, the arena accommodates 7,300 spectators.
 The old rink continues as a venue for indoor sports.
-The ice-hockey club KooVee and the junior teams of Tappara and Ilves will use this location for official games.
+The ice-hockey club KooVee used the stadium as its home until its bankruptcy in 2024, and the junior teams of Tappara and Ilves use this location for official games.

 Currently, Tappara's home arena is Nokia Arena.
 This new arena was built in the city center of Tampere on a covered rail yard and opened in December 2021.
 The arena has a capacity of 13,455 in hockey games.
 The arena was the main stage of Ice Hockey World Championships in both 2022 and 2023.
 Like the old arena, the new arena is also shared with local rivals Ilves.
 The arena is also a major venue for concerts.